 Life can feel overwhelming when you’re not getting enough rest.
 You’ll want to get 7 to 9 hours of uninterrupted sleep each night.
 And take breaks throughout the day when you need them.

 4. Spend time and money wisely

 Your time and money are valuable.
-Running out of either can put a damper on all the planned festivities.
-You can avoid this by creating a holiday budget — and sticking to it.
+Running out of either can put a damper on your mood — and lead to unnecessary stress and anxiety.
+You can avoid this by creating a holiday budget and sticking to it.
 And don’t be afraid to ask people what they want instead of spending hours searching for the perfect gifts.